jspooons/Particle-Based-COVID19-Simulator/README.md

 In order to replicate results in my paper, run the **main_lecco.m** file

 ### How to use?
-- Run 'sbatch experimentX_slurm.script' in a terminal
+- Run 'sbatch experimentX_slurm.script' in a terminal (currently job and script files reside in Results/ExperimentX folders)
 - Make sure the .script file, the job.m file, and the program files are all in the same location
 - In the job.m file, to fine tune the parameters for an experiment, you first need to understand the roles each parameter plays, here is a description: